 - The Living Playbook comes from Unexpected Productions in Seattle and has nearly 350 Theatresports™ games and related exercises, including an improv glossary as well.

-- Sheer Idiocy has over 100 Theatresports™ games and about 60 exercises.
+- Sheer Idiocy (archived) has over 100 Theatresports™ games and about 60 exercises.

 For more Theatreports™-related material on the web, check out my Theatreports™ links page at my other website Justin’s Theatre Links.